magic5644/codeLineCounter/README.md

 The `CodeLineCounter` project is a tool that counts the number of lines of code per file, namespace, and project in a .NET solution.
 It also calculates the cyclomatic complexity of each file.

 Since version `1.0.2` it also check duplications in the code.
+Since version `1.2.` it also generate duplication report.

 All the results are exported to CSV or JSON files.
+A Graph of dependency is also generated. (dot file graphviz format)

 ## Features

 - Counts the number of lines of code per file, namespace, and project.
 - Calculates the cyclomatic complexity of each file.
+- Calculates the number of code duplications in the code.
+- Calculates and generate a graph of dependencies.
 - Exports the results to a CSV or JSON file.

 ## Prerequisites